-1. Fees and tuition; 2.
-Estimated costs of books and supplies; 3.
-Estimates of typical student room and board costs or typical community costs; and 4.
-Any additional costs of the program in which the student is enrolled or expresses a specific interest.
-Information concerning the refund policy of San Diego State University for the return of unearned tuition and fees or other refundable portions of costs is available from Grant L. Nielsen, Controller, Business Affairs, AD-320D, 265-6301.
-Information concerning the academic programs of San Diego State University may be obtained from the Office of the Vice President for Academic Affairs, AD-206, 265-6881.
+1. Fees and tuition:

+2. Estimated costs of books and supplies; - 3.
+Estimates of typical student room and board costs or typical commuting costs; and - 4.
+Any additional costs of the program in which the student is enrolled or expresses a Information concerning the refund policy of San Diego State University for the return of unearned tuition and fees or other refundable portions of costs is available from the University Cashier's Office, CL-108, 265-5253.
+Information concerning the academic programs of San Diego State University may be obtained from the Office of the Vice President for Academic Affairs, AD-206, 265-6542.
 This information may include: